awpratten/awpratten.github.io/content/Gear/_index.md

 * Ableton Live Intro as my DAW
 * Zoom H2N for live capture and field recordings
 * Occasional use of Audacity as a secondary DAW

+You can read about my home built guitars and other gear [here](/content/Gear/othergear)